| The sections to be presented will

 interactive psychopathology may in fact be an affective

+disorder variant.
 Treatment approaches emphasize pharmacologic

 or surgical treatment of reflux, psychological treatment